• Skip to main content

 Painting & Drawing Spotlightby Create Whimsy

-Inspired by folk art, poetry, and kindness, Kristen Balouch grew from illustrating children’s books, to writing her own children’s books and now designs fabrics with the creations, patterns and characters from her books.
+Inspired by folk art, poetry, and kindness, Kristen Balouch grew from illustrating children’s books, to writing her own children’s books.
+She now designs fabrics with the creations, patterns and characters from her books.
 She began drawing at a young age and follows her intuition to determine what to make next.

 Kristen Balouch profile picture